koneksk8/alkfejlll/README.md

 about:
-Simulates a warehouse where you can enter as an employee, and manage the items in the warehouse. the program is made for a course, requirements were:
+Simulates a warehouse where you can enter as an employee, and manage the items in the warehouse. the program is made for a course,

+functional requirements were:

 -at least two model in 1->n relation
 -at least one page for user to fill